 History of the Disrupted Ordination Lineages

-Although Theravada, Dharmaguptakaka, and Mulasarvastivada each has its own set of bhikshuni vows, only the Dharmaguptakaka line of bhikshuni ordination has continued to the present in an unbroken fashion.
+Although Theravada, Dharmaguptaka, and Mulasarvastivada each has its own set of bhikshuni vows, only the Dharmaguptaka line of bhikshuni ordination has continued to the present in an unbroken fashion.

 Buddhism first arrived in Sri Lanka in 249 BCE through the mission of the Indian Emperor Ashoka’s son, Mahinda.
 Although the date from which the name Theravada was used is in dispute, for the sake of simplicity we shall refer to this Buddhist lineage as "Theravada.”
 The Theravada bhikshuni ordination lineage was then transmitted to Sri Lanka in 240 BCE with the arrival of Emperor Ashoka’s daughter, Sanghamitta, to the island.
 By 1050 CE, this ordination lineage ended as a consequence of the Tamil invasion and subsequent rule of Sri Lanka under the Chola Empire.